 Theology and Philosophy

-The Master of Professional Studies in Theology (MPST) will be available for the first time in 2016
+The Master of Professional Studies in Theology (MPST) is now taking applications for Semester 1, 2017.

 Within Catholic organisations there is an identified need for professionals to understand and promote the mission, identity and ethos of the Catholic Church.
 The MPST has been developed specifically to address this need.